Obesity at the hearth of our actions

 The Foundation strongly believes that access to surgical care within a reasonable timeline is a right.

-Easier access to bariatric surgical care
+An easier access to bariatric surgical cares

 Our actions for people suffering from obesity